MRiffiAslett/ips_MaxRiffiAslett/README.md

 ![My Logo](plots/header.jpg)

-<h1 align="center">On the Generalizability of High-Resolution Image Classification with Memory-Efficient Transformers</h1>
+<h1 align="center">On the Generalizability of High-Resolution Image Classification with Memory-Efficient Transformers 🧠</h1>

-## Summary
+## 📚 Summary
 This repository contains the code for my dissertation, which adapts the IPS approach from [benbergner/ips](https://github.com/benbergner/ips.git).
 IPS is a simple patch-based method that decouples memory consumption from input size, enabling efficient processing of high-resolution images without running out of memory.

 We performed repeated experiments with the Megapixel MNIST dataset, sourced from [idiap/attention-sampling](https://github.com/idiap/attention-sampling.git).
 The experiments varied object-to-image ratio, training size, noise generation strategy, pretraining strategy, and different previously introduced masking strategies to robustify the patch-based image classifier in scenarios with low data and small object-to-image ratios.

-## Contributions
+## 🏆 Contributions

 Our contributions that build upon the implementation by [benbergner/ips](https://github.com/benbergner/ips.git) are as follows: